yang-hub/nebula-docs/docs-2.0-en/graph-computing/analytics/nebula-analytics.md

 ## How to use NebulaGraph Analytics

 After installation, you can set parameters of different algorithms and then execute a script to obtain the results of the algorithms and export them to the specified format.
+The corresponding process will be terminated once the script execution is complete.

 1. Select one node from the NebulaGraph Analytics cluster and then access the `scripts` directory.